 - 7.7 Where the preliminary consideration finds that the student may have shown poor academic practice in a piece of work, the student will be informed of this in writing and be invited to discuss this with an appropriate member of academic staff at the earliest possible opportunity.
 The student should be issued with appropriate advice and guidance as to how to prevent a recurrence and a record of this will be kept on the student file.
-In such cases, no specified penalty will be applied but the overall mark awarded will take into account normal assessment criteria and the agreed mark and feedback released to the student within appropriate timescales. - 7.8 Where the preliminary consideration concludes there is evidence to indicate that an academic offence may have occurred, the representative of Faculty Executive shall sign off and endorse the appropriate course of action using Appendix 2.

-The Faculty will inform the student in writing of the outcome of the preliminary consideration normally within 5 working days and the matter shall be remitted to the Chair as a Minor Faculty Academic Offence, to the Faculty Academic Offences Panel as a Major Faculty Offence, or to the University Academic Offences Board as a University Academic Offence.

-7.9 Where the outcome of the preliminary consideration is that a Major Faculty Academic Offence or a University Academic Offence may have occurred, the Faculty Panel or University Board will be convened within 20 working days, or if a Minor Faculty offence is suspected, the investigation of this offence should conclude and the student be notified of the outcome within 20 working days.
+In such cases, no specified penalty will be applied but the overall mark awarded will take into account normal assessment criteria and the agreed mark and feedback released to the student within appropriate timescales. - 7.8 Where the preliminary consideration concludes there is evidence to indicate that an academic offence may have occurred, the representative of Faculty Executive shall sign off and endorse the appropriate course of action using Appendix 2. - The Faculty will inform the student in writing of the outcome of the preliminary consideration normally within 5 working days and the matter shall be remitted to the Chair as a faculty academic offence, to the faculty academic offences panel as a severe faculty offence, or to the university academic offences board as a University Academic Offence. - 7.9 Where the outcome of the preliminary consideration is that a severe faculty academic offence or a university academic offence may have occurred, the faculty panel or university board will be convened within 20 working days, or if a faculty offence is suspected, the investigation of this offence should conclude and the student be notified of the outcome within 20 working days.
 Programme teams are required to submit all supporting evidence to allow this deadline to be met.
-Students will normally be given at least 10 working days notice of a Panel or Board, or of a meeting with the Chair for investigation of a suspected Minor Faculty Academic Offence.
-At least five days before the Chair, or with a Panel or Board, the student under suspicion of an academic offence will be informed in writing of the nature of the allegations and be provided with the evidence to be considered, along with a copy of this policy and procedure.
+Students will normally be given at least 10 working days notice of a panel or board, or of a meeting with the Chair for investigation of a suspected faculty academic offence.
+At least five days before the Chair, or with a panel or board, the student under suspicion of an academic offence will be informed in writing of the nature of the allegations and be provided with the evidence to be considered, along with a copy of this policy and procedure.

-7.10 Minor Faculty Offence
+7.10 Faculty Offence